This post covers things to do in London at night, including a top 10 list, free things to do, family-friendly fun, and places to visit at night.

-TOP 10 THINGS TO DO AT NIGHT
+TOP 10 THINGS TO DO IN THE EVENING IN LONDON

 There are so much more than just 10, of course, so we also include links to our pages within our blog as well as external resources.

 1. See a Show in the West End

 With discount tickets easily available and a selection of shows as varied as it is impressive, there’s always a way to enjoy the West End on your trip to London.
-(See our Discount Theatre Tickets guide on how to secure a good price!)

 4. Ride the London Eye